 Cleveland, Ohio 44195

-Dr. Siedlecki serves as the chair for the annual nursing research conference, now in its 14th year, and the Nursing Research Quality Council for the Nursing Institute at The Cleveland Clinic.
-She also serves on numerous other committees and councils at the Cleveland Clinic, and is a member of the General Advisory and Study Review Committee for the NIH-funded Research Center.
+Dr. Siedlecki serves as the chair for the annual Nursing Research Conference and the Nursing Research Quality Council at Cleveland Clinic.
+She also serves on numerous other Cleveland Clinic committees and councils and several professional organizations.

 Clinical Practice & Teaching